CONTRIBUTED BY LOUISE DUPUY

 Finally, for any chefs or bakers out there, why not buy some matcha in its raw, powdered form, and cook up your own concoctions?
 You can buy it from supermarkets (like Kanehide), and even the Daiso (100 yen store) does small sachets.

 Any suggestions I’ve missed?
-I’d love to hear about your favourite treats!
+I’d love to hear about your favorite treats!